-The 1752 Group is a UK-based organisation working to end sexual exploitation in higher education.
+The 1752 Group is a UK-based research and lobby organisation working to end sexual misconduct in higher education.

 What does our name mean?

 Our name is a reminder of the turning point for change.
 In 2015, several of us organised what we believe is the first UK university conference on staff-to-student sexual harassment.
 The Sexual Harassment in Higher Education (SHHE) Conference was held at Goldsmiths in December 2015.
 Out of this event arose the need for a national organisation to address the sexual misconduct of academic and professional staff within UK universities.

 £1752 is the amount of money that was allocated to this event.
 While this provided a starting point for change, greater investment is needed by institutions for comprehensive preventative structures to be put in place.
 This work requires both action by individual institutions, and long-term partnership and investment in research, education and prevention by the higher education sector as a whole.

 The 1752 Group draws on expertise from our backgrounds in organisational change, private and public sector consultancy, facilitation, corporate training, grassroots activism, and research.
 Our work has contributed to a national conversation that is now leading to action around staff-to-student sexual misconduct in higher education.
 Sexual misconduct by staff is under-reported and under-researched.
 Higher education institutions in the UK need to be leading the change to prevent cultures of abuse, ensure robust, student-centred reporting and investigation procedures, and implement policies and procedures to eliminate the sexual misconduct of academic, professional services, contracted and temporary staff.